Choosing a controller

 See also Speed Stability

-- The following controllers have regen braking (but it can be can be disabled by an on-board option – if required)
+- The following controllers can have regen braking disabled by an on-board link

 - 4QD series